jhonnymertz/java-wkhtmltopdf-wrapper/CONTRIBUTING.md

 In order to generate a new release:
 - Update the release version in pom.xml and README.md
-- Create a new release tag in github
+- Create a new release tag in github, this will trigger a github actions workflow

+After the Github Actions `publish` workflow finishes, the release must be [available at OSSRH](https://oss.sonatype.org/#welcome).